Tom Christopher: Set Design for "Satchmo at the Waldorf"

+A Mural for the Katonah Museum of Art

+Tom Christopher collaborated with 13 art students to create a mural for the Katonah Museum to celebrate its 40th anniversary.
+Christopher summed it up this way: “This project was to create a mural expressing the dreams of 13 artists at age 40.
+Where do they see themselves at that age?
+Distill this thought to a single object that would express the thought or something they might carry with them into the future.
+We will paint that image over an expressionistic background in the lobby of the museum.”

 Virtual reality fine art installations

 Partnering with the Fashion Institute of Technology's Department of Fine Art Media Laboratory, Tom Christopher and students from FIT will create three Bronx-specific VR experiences for the Montefiore Medical Center.
 Patients will experience the environment seeking to diminish anxiety, pain and opioid addiction through stimulus-rich, curated artistic environments.
 The FIT Exhibition: The Future Is Immersive has featured some of Tom Christopher's work.

 The first of three projects is a virtual city block, made up of elements from different streets to create a "virtual" city block typical of the South Bronx.
 Christopher and students sketched on site and took photographs which were used to make preliminary drawings before translating via Tilt Brush into a virtual 3D canvas.
 "The process allows you to blow it up to the size of a billboard, or shrink it to the size of an ant.
 Walk through or around or hover from above.